bob80333/compsci-690u-finalproject/README.md

 The results will be printed to console.

 Note: DGEB will complain about the "model" not having a "hf_name" attribute.
 This is because MinHash is not a neural network, and is not on HuggingFace.

+To obtain the results for ESM2 8M, or measure its speed, run:

+`python dgeb_retrieval_esm2_8m.py`

+Warning: it is very slow.